 They returned to Chicago in the summer of 1940.
-Jackson worked on his dissertation and Lillian enrolled in the Human Development program and obtained an appointment as apprentice teacher in the University's nursery school.
+Jackson worked on his dissertation and teacher in the University's nursery school.
 On returning to New Orleans in the fall she was employed in the preschool of Metarie Park Country Day School.